MPHRS/Genomic-data-analysis/Project_3_E_coli_outbreak_investigation/Report.md

 A 16S rRNA sequence (length: 1,537 bp) was identified, showing the highest similarity to _Escherichia coli_ 55989(100%).
 As a result, its genome was used as a reference for further analysis.

-Genome annotation and alignment to the reference genome revealed the presence of two genes (stxA, stxB) absent in the reference genome.
+Genome annotation and alignment to the reference genome revealed the presence of two genes (_stxA_, _stxB_) absent in the reference genome.
 These genes are known to be virulence factors.
 Additionally, genes _Bla1_ and _Bla2_, associated with β-lactam antibiotic resistance, were identified.

 Table 2 – Comparison of Paired-end vs. Paired-end + Mate-pair Libraries